timfish/sentry-rust-minidump/README.md

-Uses the [`minidumper-child`](https://github.com/timfish/minidumper-child) crate to capture minidumps from a separate process and sends them to Sentry as attachments via the Sentry Rust SKD.
+Uses the [`minidumper-child`](https://github.com/timfish/minidumper-child) crate to capture minidumps from a separate process and sends them to Sentry as attachments via the Sentry Rust SDK.

 `sentry_rust_minidump::init` starts the current executable again with an argument that causes it to start in crash reporter mode.
 In this mode it waits for minidump